Feliciaxyao/NavMorph/README.md

 ## Notice:
 Our codes are uploaded only for peer review, please do not distribute them.
-The code is used to reproduce our experimental results on R2R-CE dataset; the complete code will be released if the paper is accepted.
+The code is used to reproduce our experimental results on R2R-CE dataset.
+The complete code will be released if the paper is accepted.